-Individuals that perform controlled functions for financial services firms that carry on regulated activities in the UK such as their directors or partners are approved and regulated by the UK's Financial Conduct Authority (‘FCA'), under the UK's Financial Services and Markets Act ("FSMA") regime.
+Individuals that perform controlled functions for financial services firms that carry on regulated activities in the UK are approved and regulated by the UK's Financial Conduct Authority (‘FCA'), under the UK's Financial Services and Markets Act ('FSMA') regime (‘FCA Approved Persons’).
 The FSMA regime (as amended by the Financial Services Act 2012) has introduced a further regulator, the Prudential Regulatory Authority ('PRA') for dual-regulated firms such as deposit takers and insurers.
 This has required the senior management of dual-regulated firms to be FCA and PRA approved themselves.

-The immediate outcome of the banking crisis was the more "intrusive" and intensive policing of the FSMA regime by the FCA's predecessor (the FSA) of the FSMA regime and FSA Approved Persons, with the FSA seeking to make judgments on the judgments of the senior management of its regulated firms.
-This pro active regulatory approach has been reinforced with the UK's Financial Services Act 2012 giving the FCA additional powers to intervene and take action against the individuals that it regulates.
+The immediate outcome of the banking crisis was the move to a more 'intrusive' and intensive policing by the FCA's predecessor (the FSA) of the FSMA regime and FSA Approved Persons, with the FSA seeking to make judgments on the judgments of the senior management of its regulated firms.
+This pro active regulatory approach has been reinforced with the UK's Financial Services Act 2012 giving the FCA additional powers to intervene and take action against individuals whose conduct it regulates.

-There has also been greater international co-ordination and co-operation between national regulators such as the FCA and the SEC in relation to policy and individual cases with the US's Dodd-Frank Act also providing the US regulators with greater powers and "reach".
+There has been greater international co-ordination and co-operation between national regulators such as the FCA and the SEC in relation to policy and individual cases with the US's Dodd-Frank Act also providing the US regulators with greater powers and 'reach'.

-- Applying for the appropriate FCA (and PRA) Authorisations and Approvals in relation to any regulated activities carried on in the UK, the performance of a controlled function and the exercise of significant influence as a controller of a FCA (and PRA) regulated firm
+- Applying for the appropriate FCA (and PRA) Approvals in relation to any regulated activities carried on in the UK

-- Providing ongoing regulatory advice in relation to the FCA (and PRA) Principles and Rules applicable to their FCA (and PRA) Authorisations and Approvals
+- Providing ongoing regulatory advice in relation to the FCA (and PRA) Principles and Rules applicable to their FCA (and PRA) Approvals

 - Handling FCA (and PRA) Supervision and Enforcement inquiries and investigations that may affect them